Baufra

 According to Africanus, Manetho named Bicheres as the successor to Suphis (Khafra) but there is no archaeological evidence for a king by that name.
-Diodorus writes that after Khufu died, his brother Chefren (Khafra) took the throne, but also adds that according to some, it was his son Chabryen (Radjedef) who ascended the throne.
-This is probaby a mistake, as they were in fact brothers.
-This shows that there were inconsistencies in the traditions about the fourth dynasty even in ancient Egypt.
+Herodotus and Diodorus writes that after Khufu died, his brothersic Chephren (Khafra) took the throne, but Diodorus correctly adds that it was Khufu's son Chabryen (Radjedef) who ascended the throne.
+Khafra and Radjedef were in fact brothers, which shows that Herodotus and Diodorus simply misunderstood the relation told by the Egyptian priests, or that there were inconsistencies in the traditions about the fourth dynasty even in ancient Egypt.
+Maybe the earlier records (on papyrus) were corrupted and only partially readable.

-The Turin papyrus and Manetho both give eight kings of the fourth dynasty.
-The Abydos king lists only six, while the Saqqara king list give nine.
-This confusion among the sources is very hard to reconcile or decipher.
-The Saqqara list is damaged after the cartouche of Khafra, leaving five unreadable names (numbers 35-39.)
-By coincidence, the Turin papyrus is also damaged in the same spot (4.13-16), leaving four unreadable names after Khafra.
+The Turin papyrus and Manetho both list 8 Fourth Dynasty kings, the Abydos Canon names only six, but the Saqqara Canon lists nine.
+This source discrepancy is extremely difficult to reconcile or interpret.
+Following the cartouche of Khafra, the Saqqara list is ruined, leaving five unreadable names (numbers 35-39.)
+The Turin papyrus, by coincidence(?), is likewise damaged in the same area (4.13-16), leaving four unreadable names after Khafra.

 Turin 4.14 and 4.15 can with good confidence be assigned to Menkaura and Shepseskaf respectively.
 That leaves 4.13 and 4.15 as possible placements for Baufra.
 Logically Baufra must have ruled before Menkaura, just like Ratoises (Radjedef,) his name was displaced in Manetho's dynasty, and should thus be in 4.13.
 This give the succession Baufra → Menkaura → Shepseskaf → Djedefhor.
 This might have been the tradition about the pyramid builders during the New Kingdom, and would solve the Turin problem.